 Where to participate: In-store in Schuh branded establishments

 The Sell Your Soles scheme, hosted by Schuh is creating an environmental and economic incentive to recycle old shoes.
-When consumers bring in old shoes to be recycled, they receive a £5 discount on a shiny new pair.
+When consumers bring in worn-out shoes to be recycled, they receive a £5 discount on a shiny new pair of shoes.

 The brand has partnered with Recyclatex and works with the World Land Trust to implement its recycling programs and work towards improving sustainability.